censoredplanet/censoredplanet-analysis/README.md

 `python transfer/scans.py`

-which sets up a daily data transfer job from the Censored Planet cloud bucket to an internal bucket.
+This sets up a daily data transfer job to copy scan files from the Censored Planet cloud bucket to an internal bucket.

 `python main.py`

-Which does some additional daily data processing and runs an daily incremental Apache Beam pipeline over the data.
+This does some additional daily data processing and runs an daily incremental Apache Beam pipeline over the data.
+It is run via a Docker container on a GCE machine.

 ## Running manually